 4. That last baby will remind you that all your now impossibly grown up children were once babies too.

 My kids regularly kick my butt — not literally, but figuratively — and leave me emotionally and mentally depleted.
 When I lie in bed at night, unable to sleep because I am tormented about how I parented that day (or not), it is never about the baby.
-When my kids’s behavior make me look at them and think, “Who ARE you and what have you done with my child?!” the baby reminds me of who they used to be, just a few short years ago.
+When my kids’s behavior makes me look at them and think, “Who ARE you and what have you done with my child?!” the baby reminds me of who they used to be, just a few short years ago.
 I find myself able to find that last little reserve of patience, the last dregs of my sanity, by looking at her sweet face and remembering when they also had full, round cheeks and could fit in my lap and when many things could be solved by a nap.
 I am a better mother to my older children because I am her mother.

 5. A baby just might teach you all a thing or two.